Lookmax Analyzer logo

 Measuring without obsession#

 Curious about metrics (thirds, symmetry, eye ratio)?
-Use them to inform styling — hair height, beard lines or hair-removal lines, neckline, brow shape — not to judge your value.
-If you want a simple intro, read our quick guide: What is Canthal Tilt?
+Use them to inform styling — hair height, beard lines, neckline, brow shape — not to judge your value.

-Diagram of common facial metrics: facial thirds, symmetry line, and eye ratio used to guide styling decisions.
+Diagram of common facial metrics: facial thirds, symmetry line, and eye ratio.

 Metrics are guides — use them to choose styling, not to judge yourself.